tedtieken/django-project-skel/README.md

 ## Skel Template Features ##
 #####Logical default file tree
 - Global assets, fixtures, applib directory.
-- Project template and misc directories by default
+- Project template and misc directories by default.
 - Collects static and media into assets/{static-destination,media} respectively.

 #####Deployment best practices by default
-- Encourages the use of virtualenv and virtualenvwrapper.
+- Uses virtualenv and virtualenvwrapper.
-- Encourages the use of pip and `requirements.txt`.
+- Uses pip and `requirements.txt`.
-- Encourages the use of git.
+- Uses of git.
+- Uses environment variables for secrets.
 - Includes a .gitignore for the usual junk.

 #####Sane settings.py configurations by default